-Four artists with a single point of inspiration: the landscapes of Tarragona, at the heart of the Costa Dorada.
-Discover them and Reus, the city of Gaudí's birth; spot some of Picasso's paintings in Horta; enjoy one of Miró's favourite destinations in Mont-Roig; and visit El Vendrell, the musician Casals' homeland.
+Four artists with a shared inspiration: the landscapes of Tarragona, on the Costa Daurada.
+Discover them and explore Reus, the city where Gaudí was born; spot some of Picasso’s paintings in Horta; enjoy one of Miró’s favourite destinations in Mont-Roig; and visit El Vendrell, the home of the musician Pau Casals.

-Reus, where Gaudí's Modernism began This is the nearest location on the route to Tarragona (just over 10 kilometres away) and where Gaudí was born in 1852.
-If you'd like to discover everything linked to the artist, we recommend you head to the Gaudí Centre and take the trail that follows his trace in the city, including his home on Calle Sant Vicenç and Sant Pere church where he was christened.
-In addition, when strolling around Reus discover its major collection of modern buildings.
-We suggest a visit to the Pere Mata Institute and the Casa Navás building, works by the architect Domènech i Montaner.
-El Vendrell, birthplace of Casals Pau Casals is one of the most renowned Spanish musicians and composes, amongst other pieces, the UN anthem.
-In order to discover the landscape inspiring him in his early years, we suggest a trip to El Vendrell, around 40 kilometres from Reus.
-An essential stop is the Pau Casals Villa Museum on Sant Salvador beach.
-The facing auditorium was named after him.
-El Vendrell old town is home to the artist's birthplace and the church with the organ where he first started to play.
+Reus, where Gaudí's Art Nouveau style began This is the place on the route nearest to the city of Tarragona (just over 10 kilometres away), where Gaudí was born in 1852.
+To find out more about the architect and his life and times, start with the Gaudí Centre and take a tour of the sites in the city associated with him, including the house where he was born on Calle Sant Vicenç, and Sant Pere church where he was christened.
+A stroll around Reus also reveals a large number of outstanding Art Nouveau buildings.
+We suggest a visit to the Pere Mata Institute and Casa Navás, works by the architect Domènech i Montaner.
+El Vendrell, the birthplace of Casals Pau Casals is one of Spain’s best-known musicians and composers, and wrote the unofficial UN anthem, among other pieces.
+To discover the landscape which inspired him in his early years, we suggest a trip to El Vendrell, around 40 kilometres from Reus.
+The must-sees here are the Pau Casals Villa Museum on Sant Salvador beach, and the auditorium opposite named after him.
+In the historic quarter of El Vendrell you can see the house where Casals was born, and the church with the organ where he first started to play.